 Regular class attendance is important to student success.
 While some portions of the course will be offered in an asynchronous format, students are expected to attend all live format (i.e., synchronous) class meetings.
-If a student cannot attend a live lecture, the student has the responsibility to inform the instructor.
+If a student cannot attend a live lecture, the student is responsible for informing the instructor, CEC, and the program director in a timely manner (e.g., 24 hours).
 A recording of the live lecture will be posted to the course's Brightspace page for the student to review at an alternate time.